-This Policy will be reviewed annually by the IT Manager and Data Protection Officer.
+This Policy will be reviewed at least biennially or sooner in the case of an incident by the IT Manager and Data Protection Officer.
 Any changes will be approved by the Governing Body via the College IT Committee.

 Version Date Author Rationale 0.1 October 2017 Jonathan Young First draft 0.2 September 2019 Mark Bainbridge Annual Review 0.3 October 2019 Jonathan Young Annual Review 1.1 March 2021 Mark Bainbridge and Jonathan Young Addition of section 7.ix 1.2 May 2023 Mark Bainbridge and Hamayun Minhas Amendment to section 7 including University Cards and Information Security Training.
 Approved at IT Committee, TT23.